The financial slap in the face I needed to rethink my career longevity.

 It dawned on me that I hadn’t invested a penny of my own money, nor a moment of my precious time, improving my chances of doing more fulfilling work in my future.

-Sure, I was attending work events and doing training courses paid for by my company (which of course were designed to make me better at my current job).
-But, for the previous 3 years, I hadn’t prioritised my future career AT ALL!
+Sure, I was attending work events and doing training courses at work - all paid for by my company (which of course were designed to make me better at the job I didn’t want to keep doing).

 1. I was flat out making my then career/family combo work (at least to a level where I was neither afraid for my job, nor breaking as a human.
 For the record, I had returned to work after my first daughter mid 2008…a time when all hell was breaking loose in the financial world)